teresaho-biosensics/.github/.github/ISSUE_TEMPLATE/server-template-update.md

 labels: cherry-pick
 assignees: ''
 ---

----
-Please create an issue for every bugfix / feature update to the clinical-trial-parse-server-template repository.
+**Please create an issue for every bugfix / feature update to the clinical-trial-parse-server-template repository.**

-Update the issue title with the PR number then, fill out below.
+**Update the issue title with the PR number then, fill out below.**

----

 Approved template PR Link:

----
 Squash and merged commit in template:

----

 Determine which repositories need this update.
 Edit in links to PRs that cherry-pick this update into their respective repository.
 Only check off servers that have had this update merged their develop branch.